oracle/node-oracledb/test/README.md

 This calls the `testWindows` script defined in `oracledb/package.json`.
-See [npm scripts](https://docs.npmjs.com/misc/scripts) for more infomation about how npm handles "scripts" field of package.json.
+See [npm scripts](https://docs.npmjs.com/misc/scripts) for more infomation about how npm handles the "scripts" field of `package.json`.

 ### 2.2 Run specified test(s)